tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 The checkpoint daemon (snapshot daemon) is a constantly running :ref:`fiber <app-fibers>`.
 The checkpoint daemon creates a schedule for the periodic snapshot creation based on the :ref:`configuration options <configuration_reference_snapshot_by>` and the speed of file size growth.
-If enabled, the daemon makes new snapshots (``.snap``) files according to this schedule.
+If enabled, the daemon makes new :ref:`snapshot (``.snap``) files <concepts-data_model-persistence>` according to this schedule.

-The work of checkpoint daemon is based on the following configuration options:
+The work of the checkpoint daemon is based on the following configuration options:

 *   :ref:`snapshot.by.interval <configuration_reference_snapshot_by_interval>` -- a new snapshot is taken once in a given period.
 *   :ref:`snapshot.by.wal_size <configuration_reference_snapshot_by_wal_size>` -- a new snapshot is taken once the size
     of all WAL files created since the last snapshot exceeds a given limit.

-If necessary, the checkpoint daemon also activates the :ref:`Tarantool garbage collector <configuration_persistence_garbage_collector>` that deletes old snapshot and WAL files.
+If necessary, the checkpoint daemon also activates the :ref:`Tarantool garbage collector <configuration_persistence_garbage_collector>` that deletes old snapshots and WAL files.

 ..  _configuration_persistence_garbage_collector: